is2ei/awesome-angular-components/README.md

 - [drozhzhin-n-e/ng2-tooltip-directive](https://github.com/drozhzhin-n-e/ng2-tooltip-directive) - The tooltip is a pop-up tip that appears when you hover over an item or click on it.
 - :coffin: [pleerock/ngx-tooltip](https://github.com/pleerock/ngx-tooltip) - Simple tooltip control for your angular2 applications using bootstrap3.
 Does not depend of jquery.
+- [MrFrankel/ngx-popper](https://github.com/MrFrankel/ngx-popper) - An angular wrapper for popper.js, great for tooltips and positioning popping elements

 ### Markdown Viewer